Nikhat Zareen becomes World Champion, only fifth Indian woman boxer to achieve feat | Sports-Games

 This is India's first gold medal in four years.
 Mary Kom (48kg) had won the last title in 2018.

+Incidentally, it was the legendary Mary Kom who had participated in the flyweight category in the 2019 edition of the tournament.
+Zareen had been refused a trial by the Boxing Federation of India (BFI), which decided to go by Mary Kom's consistent performances while making the choice and the Manipuri claimed her eighth world medal, a bronze.
 The 25-year-old Zareen produced some beautiful combination of punches to outclass Jutamas.

-Jutamas had a better start off the two but Zareen soon made up and took the upper hand.
-The first round was fought on an even keel but Zareen's blows were more powerful and her punches eye catching.
+Jutamas had a better start of the two but Zareen soon made up and took the upper hand.
+The first round was fought on an even keel but Zareen's blows were more powerful and her punches were eye catching.

-There was very little separating the two boxers but strength proved to be a key factor as Zareen used her powerful right hand and some produced beautiful combinations in the final round to seal the deal.

-As the winner was announced Zareen was overcome by emotion and she jumped with glee and couldn't hold her tears back.
+As the winner was announced Zareen was overcome by emotion and she jumped with glee and couldn't hold back her tears.

 This is Zareen's second victory over Jutamas.
 She had got the better of the Thai boxer at the Thailand Open back in 2019 as well.